 The SCOT trial is gaining international attention for its findings that three months of chemotherapy could be as effective as six months in the treatment of advanced colorectal cancer.
 The AGITG contributed patients to SCOT, which was an international trial led by UK-based group OCTO.

-This week, the results of the trial were published in the US-based publication The Lancet Oncology.
+In April, the results of the trial were published in the UK-based publication The Lancet Oncology.
 The SCOT trial was recognised as its findings could shorten the length of time colorectal patients undergo chemotherapy treatments.

 The results of the trial are published here.

 The purpose of the SCOT trial was to find out whether chemotherapy courses could effectively be halved for patients with advanced colorectal cancer.
 Currently, patients undergo surgery to remove the bulk of the cancer and are then treated with a six-month course of chemotherapy.